Russell Martin (footballer): International career

-Martin, who was born in England, qualifies to play for Scotland through his Scottish father.
-On 17 May 2011, he was named in the Scotland squad for the Nations Cup games against Wales and the Republic of Ireland, making his debut as a late substitute against Wales.
-Martin remarked before a game against Croatia in June 2013 that he was not recognised by Scottish taxi drivers transporting him for Scotland matches.
+Martin, who was born in England, qualified to play for Scotland through his Scottish father.
+On 17 May 2011, he was named in the Scotland squad for Nations Cup games against Wales and the Republic of Ireland, making his debut as a late substitute against Wales.
+He remarked before a game against Croatia in June 2013 that he was not recognised by taxi drivers when he met up with the Scotland squad.
 Martin made his first competitive appearance for Scotland in that match against Croatia, which Scotland won 1–0 with then Norwich City teammate Robert Snodgrass scoring the only goal.
+He went on to play regularly under the management of Gordon Strachan, making 29 international appearances in total.
+His last cap came in a 1–0 win against Slovenia in March 2017.

 Managerial career

 Milton Keynes Dons

 On 3 November 2019, following the departure of manager Paul Tisdale, Martin was announced as the new permanent first-team manager of League One club Milton Keynes Dons – the club he had joined as a player earlier in the year.
 Following his appointment, the club finished 19th in League One, with the season finishing prematurely due to the COVID-19 pandemic.

 Martin, alongside assistant Luke Williams, installed a possession-based style of play at the club which received widespread plaudits.
 On 2 March 2021, Martin's side scored after a 56-pass move, a new British record at the time.
 At the culmination of the 2020–21 season, only Manchester City and Barcelona had a higher average possession percentage in Europe than Martin's MK Dons.
 His team also had the most touches in the opposition box in League One, despite mixed results throughout the season which saw the club finishing 13th in the league.

-On 31 July 2021, MK Dons confirmed that Championship club Swansea City had requested to speak to Martin about him becoming their new manager.
+On 31 July 2021, MK Dons confirmed that Championship club Swansea City had requested to speak to Martin about him becoming their new manager, leaving the club with no manager two days prior to the season opener.